 Got turned down for financing?
 Your credit score is a reflection of the information on your credit report.
 Everyone should check their credit report once a year through AnnualCreditReport.com and verify the accuracy of the information.

-Review your credit report prior to applying for credit or financing.
+Tip: Review your credit report before applying for credit or financing.
 Use a free credit monitoring service to check your score.

 Direct deposit makes it easier for you to access your money on payday.
 If you’re worried about bank glitches, imagine how long it takes to get a replacement paycheck for the one you lost.
 Waiting to get a physical paycheck means you’ll find yourself driving to the bank, waiting in line, and in some cases waiting a couple of days before it clears.